jma8774/Unity-Platformer/README.md

 ![Update 7_1](https://media2.giphy.com/media/JRJ4K6Ml7CrlpyPPIn/giphy.gif)

-Going to stop working on this for now because I want to try learning React.
+Going to stop working on this for now because I want to practice interview questions on LeetCode.